 (1) Money Flow Index (MFI / Oscillator 0-100)

-The Money Flow Index (MFI) combines price and volume data to calculate the buying/selling pressure behind advances and declines.
+The Money Flow Index (MFI) combines price and volume data to measure the buying and selling pressure behind price advances and declines.

-• Confirms the price trend and shows trend divergences
+• Confirms price trends and highlights trend divergences

-• Can show overbought/oversold market levels (80/20), depending on the price trend
+• Indicates overbought/oversold levels (typically 80/20), depending on the price trend

 (2) Equivolume (Oscillator/Indicator)

-An Equivolume chart combines price and volume into a single plot.
-This plot shows bars of varying height and width.
+An Equivolume chart integrates price and volume into a single plot, showing bars with varying height and width.

-• Equivolume is an effective tool for identifying price breakouts and trend reversals
+• Effective for identifying price breakouts and trend reversals

-• Less data is visible for longer-term traders due to box width
+• Less data visibility for long-term traders due to box width

 (3) Chaikin Money Flow (CMF)

 CMF calculates the accumulation/distribution line (ADL) divided by the corresponding volume.
-The principle behind the indicator is that more accumulation has taken place nearer to the high, and more distribution nearer to the low.
+It reflects accumulation near highs and distribution near lows.

 (4) Chaikin Oscillator

-The Chaikin Oscillator is an oscillator of an indicator.
-The oscillator applies two EMAs on the accumulation/distribution line (ADL).
+The Chaikin Oscillator applies two EMAs to the accumulation/distribution line (ADL) to create an oscillator.

 (5) Open Interest

-Open interest shows the active positions on derivative markets (Options and Futures markets).
-Meaning the total number of derivative contracts that have not yet been settled.
+Open interest represents active positions in derivatives markets (Options and Futures), indicating the total number of unsettled contracts.

-• Open interest keeps track of open positions, not the total volume traded
+• Tracks open positions, not total traded volume

-• Note, that at times, it may show the magnitude of market speculation, and in this case, should be used as a contrarian indicator
+• Can indicate market speculation and be used as a contrarian indicator

 (6) Demand Index